 [Laughs] Really?
 [Laughs] Now, I’ve heard, uh, that you and Tyler and Ord discuss on occasion the difficulties of “Walking with women,” which is a term you seem to use.
 Do you have any words of wisdom for the young men in our audience on the subject of, “walking with women?”

-(God, this is retarded.
-Who likes Lothar, anyway?
+(Who likes Lothar, anyway?
 Two other things: I think James Lipton actually thinks Lothar is a real person at this point.
 And also, I’ve been to The Actor’s Studio.
 I don’t think many of the guys in the house are worrying about “walking with women,” unless they’re going to a sale at Barney’s together.)

 Thank you, Lothar.